Examples

 Node(0) with label `Actor` must have the property `born`

 The constraint creation fails on the first offending nodes that are found.
-This does not guarantee that there are no other offending nodes in the data.
+This does not guarantee that there are no other offending nodes in the graph.
 Therefore, all the data should be checked and cleaned up before re-attempting the constraint creation.

 This is an example MATCH query to find all offending nodes for the constraint above: